-Transition Times: Categories and sub-categories on the LSRC are fairly self explanatory with one possible exception - Transition Times.
-Transition Times refers simply to those hours when anyone in the family is leaving or arriving home.
+Transition Times: Categories and sub-categories on the LSRC provided here are fairly self explanatory with one possible exception - Transition Times.
+Transition Times refer simply to those hours when anyone in the family is leaving or arriving home.
 Showing extra sensitivity during Transition Times, and avoiding bringing up non-urgent requests or hot topics until family members are settled, restores an enormous amount of peace and harmony to busy homes.

 How do I use the Life Skills Report Card with Children?
 Update your Life Skills Report Cards on a timetable comparable to academic report cards.
 Every three or four months, print out a copy of a new report card and ask kids to grade themselves.
 Complete your own copy, then compare your results.
 This lets you see where your expectations differ from theirs and future energies are best focused.
 Invite their suggestions when deciding on steps for improvement.